claudio-tortorelli/Dino/README.md

 ------
 - parsing of GPX tracks (GPS generated)
 - parsing of KML area (Google Earth generated)
-- lat-lon coordinate translation to mercator
-- classification results exported to CSV
+- classification results stored to CSV
+- optional lat-lon wgs84 coordinates translation to mercator
 - optional gpx decimation
+- optional leaflet maps generation

 Option file and usage
 ------
-synopsis: Dino.exe <option file path>
+synopsis: Dino.exe <option full file path>

-The option file is a standard txt file with following entries
+The option file is a standard txt with following entries
 - trackFolder=[gpx folder path]  (*)
 - areaFolder=[kml folder path] (*)
 - csvPath=[csv output path] (*)
 - multiarea=[true|false], default = true -> a track can be linked to more than one area
 - threshold=[0,1], default=0.2 -> ratio of track points inside an area over the total, needed to link track and area
-- projectionType=[mercator|none], default = mercator
+- projectionType=[mercator|wgs84], default = wgs84
 - decimate=[true|false], default = true -> if the decimation gpx version must be generated
 - maxPoint=<integer>, default = 100 -> max number of points of a decimated track
 - verbose=[true|false], default = true, process output is printed to console
+- buildMapArea=[true|false], default = true, build a leaflet map with all area's tracks
+- mapFolder=[map folder path], the folder where are stored built maps

 A sample option file is included into sources.